 The CEBE measurement and the FD BPS comparator use different share count denominators.
 CEBE uses basic shares outstanding.
 FD BPS uses fully diluted shares, which fold in convertible debt via the if-converted method when those converts are dilutive.
 The asymmetry is by design, not oversight, and the reasoning is unpacked in Sections 3 and 4.
 Briefly: each metric uses the share count appropriate to what it measures, and the divergence between the two share counts is itself part of what the framework is built to surface.

 Two BTC price references appear in the analysis, used for different purposes.
-The cumulative gap chart uses weekly market close BTC prices across 64 weekly snapshots.
-Single-event panels referenced in Section 7 use purchase-reference BTC prices drawn from the relevant 8-K disclosure.
-The two methodologies serve different purposes.
-Longitudinal measurement requires consistency across weeks.
-Single-event analysis requires coherence with the price the company actually transacted at.
+The cumulative gap chart in Section 6 uses weekly 8-K implied market prices (BTC reserve value divided by cumulative holdings) across 58 weekly snapshots.
+The event analysis in Section 7 normalizes to a constant $77,500 BTC to isolate capital structure changes from price movement.
+The two serve different purposes.
+Longitudinal measurement requires the gap as investors experienced it.
+Event analysis requires the structural signal stripped of price noise.

 CEBE and FD BPS differ in one foundational choice: which standard the capital structure is measured against.